 The other thing I’m all about is my food tasting delicious.
 I don’t eat much, so when I do, I want to enjoy my food experiences, and believe it’s possible to have it all: easy, wholesome, and delicious meals!

-Just follow the recipe and cook them as specified.
+Just follow this chicken meatball recipe and cook them as specified.
 Then load them in a resealable freezer bag, toss them in the freezer and enjoy them whenever you want.

 Another amazing thing about these meatballs is that they are soo easy to make.
 Allow me to share…